MohamedMoustafaNUIG/Google-Hashcode-2018-Solution-Online-Qualification-Round/README.md

 # What each class does:
 ## World
 * Contains the bounds (for "city" grid and time steps), number of vehicles, and number of rides.
-* It fills an array list with the Ride objects.
+* Fills an array list with Ride objects.
 The fields are populated from the input text file.
 An id is also added to differentiate each ride.
+* Fills an array list with Vehicle objects.
+The fields are populated from the input text file.
 * A printList method is present to test the aforementioned functionalities are present.

 ## Vehicle